Rohit27698/SpecbeeAssingment/README.md

-# Spacebee - Featured Speakers Carousel
+# Specbee - Featured Speakers Carousel

 ## Overview

-Spacebee is a web-based interface showcasing featured speakers for an event.
+Specbee is a web-based interface showcasing featured speakers for an event.
 It includes a carousel display for speaker cards, and a detailed popup view that appears when a speaker is selected.
 The project is designed with flexibility and responsiveness in mind, providing an intuitive user experience across various screen sizes.

 ## Table of Contents
 - [Overview](#overview)